 - (ENGR3000 / 3 credits / 45 hours)

 - This seminar focuses on the analysis and use of climate models in understanding and projecting climate change in the future.
 Though climate models are based on quantitative data and physical principles and have been proven to reproduce climate projections, they are constantly subjected to more systematic evaluation for higher fidelity.
 Estimates based on climate variables such as temperature and cloud or cryospheric feedbacks provide high credibility for scientific climate change projections.
 Though a reliable model of metrics for climate projections is yet to be developed, interactive aerosols are now included in most climate models and substantial progress has been made in the areas of computational methods and the simulation of modes of climate variability.
 The seminar also addresses issues of gas emission, carbon containment, and management.
 The focus is on Iceland’s innovative experiments with carbon storage and the development of renewable energies.
-The seminar relies on resources available through program partners including University Centre of the Westfjords, University of Akureyri, University of Iceland, and the Finnish Meteorological Institute and Ministry of Agriculture and Forestry.
+The seminar relies on resources available through program partners including University Centre of the Westfjords, University of Akureyri, University of Iceland, and the University of Lapland’s Arctic Centre in Rovaniemi, Finland.

 - The Arctic: Changing Ecosystems and Resilience – syllabus